p6345uk/postcode_validator/README.md

 validator_unittests.py - Unit test for part one of the assesment

-The Input and Output file paths are specified in the part2and3.py file. i have the current directory specified as the location to locate and output the files To run the scripts place the unzipped import_data.csv file in the directory with the scripts
+The Input and Output file paths are specified in the part2and3.py file.

+i have the current directory specified as the location to locate the import_data.csv file and output the files

+To run the scripts place the unzipped import_data.csv file in the directory with the scripts